OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

    - The difference between "End" and "After" is that "End" inserts the new text inside the end of the existing range, but "After" creates a new range with the string and inserts the new range after the existing range.
 Similarly, "Start" inserts text inside the beginning of the existing range and "Before" inserts a new range.
 "Replace" replaces the text of the existing range with the string in the first parameter.

-   - You saw in an earlier stage of the tutorial that the insert* methods of the body object do not have the "Before" and "After" options.
+   - You saw in an earlier stage of the tutorial that the insert* methods of the body object don't have the "Before" and "After" options.
 This is because you can't put content outside of the document's body.

     ```js
     const doc = context.document;